supposedly/nutshell/README.md

 after or before the keyword `transpile`/`t` with no difference):
   - `-v`: Verbose.
 Can be repeated up to four times, causing more info to be displayed each time.
   - `-q`: Quiet.
 Opposite of the above, but only has one level.
   - `-s`: Source.
-Writes each original nutshell line, as a comment, above the line(s) it compiles to in the final ruletable output.
+Writes each Nusthell `@TABLE` line, as a comment, above the line(s) it compiles to in the final ruletable output.
 (If the compiled line is from an auxiliary-transition specifier, the specifier is printed instead along with its line number as normal.)
+  - `-c`: Preserve comments.
+Causes comments in the Nutshell's `@TABLE` to be copied into the final output as faithfully as possible (i.e. as closely as possible to their original positions).
   - `-t [HEADER]`: Change the "COMPILED FROM NUTSHELL" header that is added by default to transpiled rules.
 (If `-t` is given no argument the header will be removed)
   - `-f TRANSITION`: Find a certain transition defined within a table section; requires, of course, that